ghelleks/md2note/README.md

 ## Acknowledgments

-- AppleScript documentation
+- AppleScript for Notes integration
-- Python Markdown libraries
+- Python's pathlib for file handling
-- Apple Notes API
+- pytest for testing framework